European Wound Management Association: Objectives

-EWMA Journal
+Journal of Wound Management

-The EWMA Journal is the official journal of the European Wound Management Association (EWMA).
+The Journal of Wound Management is the official journal of the European Wound Management Association (EWMA).
 Issues are published in January, May and October.

 EWMA Journal is CINAHL indexed and provides peer-reviewed original scientific articles, reviews, clinical information, and information about development in wound healing and management across Europe.
-The Journal also functions as a communication tool between EWMA, its members and the EWMA Cooperating Organisations.
-It serves as a means of distributing information and details of initiatives across national borders, thus supporting EWMA’s aim of advancing wound healing within Europe.
-As EWMA shares the vision of an ‘open access’ philosophy, the Journal is freely available online.
+The Journal also functions as a communication tool between EWMA, its members and the EWMA cooperating Organisations.
+The Journal is freely available online under terms of the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) which means that anybody can copy, redistribute in any medium or format, adapt, remix, transform and make indicated changes with appropriate credit.
+It is prohibited to use the articles for commercial purposes.

 It is distributed to EWMA members and to members of national wound healing organisations in Europe, as well as to a wider audience via the internet.
 As a result, each issue of the EWMA Journal is distributed to 12-13,000 nurses, doctors and other health care professionals who have a special interest in wound care.